 Frequently Asked Questions

 Only if the FAQs genuinely help users.
-Google does not guarantee rich results, and FAQ rich result visibility has been reduced for most sites.
-See FAQPage structured data and FAQ rich result changes.
+Google does not guarantee FAQ rich results, and visibility for FAQ rich results has been reduced for most sites.
+FAQs should be used to improve clarity and conversions rather than to chase SERP features.

-• How many service areas should I add in GBP?
+How many service areas should I add in Google Business Profile?

-Use Google’s Rich Results Test, and ensure the structured data matches the visible text users can see on the page.
+Validate schema changes using Google’s Rich Results Test and ensure the structured data matches the visible text users can see on the page.
+Any services, areas, or claims referenced in schema must be clearly supported by on-page content.